VarunSelvam/Kaggle_House_Prices/README.md

 # Kaggle_House_Prices

-For this project, I utilized R to help with predicting the prices of homes in Ames, Iowa.
-The primary method utilized for this project was Linear Regression.
-The objective was to get an R-squared above 75% or higher.
-I again did this project with a group and the new objective was to get an R^2 of 85% or higher.
+For this project, my team utilized R to help with predicting the prices of homes in Ames, Iowa.
+Several Machine Learning Algorithms were utilized for this project:

-During the course of this project, I had to deal with NA values.
-To deal with the NA Values, we used imputation or removed the column if too many of the values were missing.
-(Too many values missing was defined as 60% of greater.)

-Finally, I utilized cross-validation to validate our model and ensure that overfitting was not occuring.
+- Nueral Networks
+- Support Vector Machines
+- Multi Linear Regression
+- Penalized Regression
+- PCA
+- Clustering (Data Insights)
+- Random Forest
+- XGboost

+Grid Search with Hyperparamter Tuning was performed on serveral of these models.
+The model with the best performance was the Nueral Network with an **R-squared** of __93%__ and an **RMSE of $26,559.73 dollars.